Murray Rothbard: Marriage, Volker Fund, and academia

-In 1953, Rothbard married JoAnn Beatrice Schumacher (September 17, 1928 – October 29, 1999), whom he called Joey, in New York City.
-She was a historian, Rothbard's personal editor and a close adviser as well as hostess of his Rothbard Salon.
-They enjoyed a loving marriage and Rothbard often called her "the indispensable framework" of his life and achievements.
+In 1953, Rothbard married JoAnn Beatrice Schumacher (1928–1999), whom he called Joey, in New York City.
+She was a historian, Rothbard's personal editor, and a close adviser as well as hostess of his Rothbard Salon.
+They enjoyed a loving marriage, and Rothbard often called her "the indispensable framework" of his life and achievements.
 According to her, the Volker Fund's patronage allowed Rothbard to work from home as a freelance theorist and pundit for the first 15 years of their marriage.

-The Volker Fund collapsed in 1962, leading Rothbard to seek employment from various New York academic institutions.
+The Volker Fund collapsed in 1962, leading Rothbard to seek employment at various New York academic institutions.
 He was offered a part-time position teaching economics to engineering students at Brooklyn Polytechnic Institute in 1966 at age 40.
-The institution had no economics department or economics majors and Rothbard derided its social science department as "Marxist", but his biographer Justin Raimondo writes that Rothbard liked teaching at Brooklyn Polytechnic because working only two days a week gave him freedom to contribute to developments in libertarian politics.
+The institution had no economics department or economics majors, and Rothbard derided its social science department as "Marxist".
+Justin Raimondo, his biographer, writes that Rothbard liked teaching at Brooklyn Polytechnic because working only two days a week gave him the freedom to contribute to developments in libertarian politics.
 Rothbard continued in this role until 1986.
 Then 60 years old, Rothbard left Brooklyn Polytechnic Institute for the Lee Business School at the University of Nevada, Las Vegas (UNLV), where he held the title of S.J.
 Hall Distinguished Professor of Economics, a chair endowed by a libertarian businessman.

-According to Rothbard's friend, colleague and fellow Misesian economist Hans-Hermann Hoppe, Rothbard led a "fringe existence" in academia, but he was able to attract a large number of "students and disciples" through his writings, thereby becoming "the creator and one of the principal agents of the contemporary libertarian movement".
-He kept his position at UNLV from 1986 until his death.
+According to Rothbard's friend, colleague, and fellow Misesian economist Hans-Hermann Hoppe, Rothbard led a "fringe existence" in academia, but he was able to attract a large number of "students and disciples" through his writings, thereby becoming "the creator and one of the principal agents of the contemporary libertarian movement".
+Libertarian economist Jeffrey Herbener, who called Rothbard his friend and "intellectual mentor", said in a memoriam that Rothbard received "only ostracism" from mainstream academia.
+Rothbard kept his position at UNLV from 1986 until his death.